UnaCloud/UnaCloud2/README.md

 The project could be download from [UnaCloud Wiki](https://sistemasproyectos.uniandes.edu.co/~unacloud/dokuwiki/doku.php?id=recursos:descargas) You could find three different options, manual installation, installation using scripts (Ubuntu or Debian) and using Vagrant (VirtualBox).

 ##Pre-Configuration
-The first step after download project is modify configuration file config.properties, this file is used in all installation options.
+First step after download project is modify configuration file config.properties, this file is used in all installation options.

 Set properties: